junxit/us-congress-bills-116/metadata.md

 - 2020-08-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 116-249.
 - 2020-08-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 116-249.
 - 2020-08-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 511.
+- 2020-12-09 — Amendment SA 2697 agreed to in Senate by Unanimous Consent.
+- 2020-12-09 — Amendment SA 2697 proposed by Senator Inhofe for Senator Peters. (consideration: CR S7377; text: CR S7370-7372) In the nature of a substitute.
+- 2020-12-09 — Measure laid before Senate by unanimous consent. (consideration: CR S7375-7377)
+- 2020-12-09 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S7370-7372)
+- 2020-12-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-12-09 — Senate amendment agreed to: Amendment SA 2697 agreed to in Senate by Unanimous Consent.
+- 2020-12-09 — Senate amendment proposed (on the floor): Amendment SA 2697 proposed by Senator Inhofe for Senator Peters.
+- 2020-12-09 — Senate amendment submitted
+- 2020-12-09 — The committee amendments withdrawn by Unanimous Consent. (text: CR S7375-7377)